codewitch-honey-crisis/espmon3/README.md

 5. Take the `firmware.bin`, renamed to a friendly name, and add it to `EspMon/firmware.zip`

 This will add the code to support your display as well as add it to the list of flashable devices in the application.

+### Serial protocol

+The serial protocol is very simple.
+Ten times a second, the device sends 1 byte across the wire with a value of `0x01`.
+When it's received the host sends 7 bytes, starting with 0x01, and then values as indicated in `include/serial.hpp`'s `response_t` structure.
+Those values are used to update the display.
+If the device does not receive a response from the host for 1 second, it displays [ DISCONNECTED ] until it gets a signal again.